h0uz3/CongressChecklist/README.md

 - Set your GSM network selection to **manual** or you might end up connected to a rogue GMS network by somebody.

 **If you are unsure** that there might still be some services running and transmitting plaintext data, **do not connect**.

-### PrePaid SIM Cards
-Make sure you get a [right sized SIM card][11] for your GSM mobile phone!
-If you need help with buying a SIM card, ask a local for assistance.
-They're friendly!

-- [Blau.de][10]

-### If you travel with your dog:
-- Blanket
-- Food (wet & dry, Snacks)
-- containers for water and food
-- brush
-- tick forceps / tick tweezers
-- backup leash
-- medication

 ## Thanks for being awesome
 These people have contributed to improve this list for everyone (in no particular order):